shrutigosain/2024Fall_projects/README.md

 - Extending simulations to model weight loss outcomes over longer durations (e.g., months or years) while accounting for plateaus and metabolic adaptation.

 **Limitations**

-Simplified Assumptions:
-The model assumes that calorie deficits directly translate to weight loss, ignoring factors like muscle gain, hormonal imbalances, or water retention, which can impact actual outcomes.
+- The model assumes that calorie deficits directly translate to weight loss, ignoring factors like muscle gain, hormonal imbalances, or water retention, which can impact actual outcomes.

-Static Inputs:
-Variables like calorie intake, workout duration, and sleep duration are randomized but remain constant for the simulation period, which may not fully reflect real-life fluctuations.
+- Variables like calorie intake, workout duration, and sleep duration are randomized but remain constant for the simulation period, which may not fully reflect real-life fluctuations.

-Lack of User-Specific Variability:
-The model does not account for individual physiological differences such as genetics, metabolic disorders, or varying responses to workouts and diets.
+- The model does not account for individual physiological differences such as genetics, metabolic disorders, or varying responses to workouts and diets.

-Limited Scope of Activities:
-Only MET-based activities are included, and specific variations in intensity or combined workouts (e.g., HIIT) are not explicitly modeled.
+- Only MET-based activities are included, and specific variations in intensity or combined workouts (e.g., HIIT) are not explicitly modeled.

-Sleep Adjustment Factor:
-While RMR adjustments for sleep variability are incorporated, other metabolic impacts of poor sleep (e.g., changes in appetite-regulating hormones) are not considered.
+- While RMR adjustments for sleep variability are incorporated, other metabolic impacts of poor sleep (e.g., changes in appetite-regulating hormones) are not considered.

-Short-Term Simulations:
-The simulations currently focus on shorter durations (weeks), which may not capture long-term weight loss trends, plateaus, or rebound effects.
+- The simulations currently focus on shorter durations (weeks), which may not capture long-term weight loss trends, plateaus, or rebound effects.